 As our apps are defeating rades of notorious hacker attacks, seeming to rise out of nowhere and out of blue to challenge our mobile app payment security, the strive for mobile application security in big and small businesses has already started to take off.
 Everywhere, from an e-commerce shop and up to the higher institutions’ financial systems people request an online payment security app development.
 The top-searched request these days is: how to build up something with a higher protection level though?
 We will try our best to highlight it here.

 Unfortunately, there’s no panacea for mobile banking application development from a cyber-attacking decease, but there surely are things that increase payments and transactions’ secureness.
-Firstly, there are 3 types of payments that your project with security for mobile applications can involve:
+Firstly, there are 3 types of secure online payments that your project can involve:

 Let’s take a banging mobile application of Uber and study all three categories at its example.
-Incoming payments are those that are conducted by a client for a certain product or service your application helps him perform; once your Uber-ride is over, your credit card is charged for it.
+Incoming payments are those that are conducted by a client for a certain product or service your application helps them perform; once your Uber ride is over, your credit card is charged for it.
 Outgoing payments are those conducted by a system itself to the employees it stands for.
-When the happy client is delivered by an Uber-driver to his destination point, the system holds on for a certain period of time and then automatically transfers money to the driver.
-This waiting period is designed so that user could have an opportunity to complain about the quality of service he has received.
-This option requires a certain level of care from the user’s side - once this period is over, client no longer can fill in a complaint report.
+When the happy client is delivered by an Uber driver to their destination point, the system holds on for a certain period of time and then automatically transfers money to the driver.
+This waiting period is designed so that the user could have an opportunity to complain about the quality of service they have received.
+This option requires a certain level of care from the user’s side — once this period is over, the client can no longer fill in a complaint report.
 Both outgoing and incoming financial transactions require a third-party payment provider to be integrated into the system.

 How to secure your mobile app?
 Well,

 “Every creator is always welcome to join in with his ideas - for the sake of maximizing product’s usability!”

 Basically every mobile wallet with security for mobile banking apps at it’s core needs a certain amount of features to make it attractive and “user-used”.
 Here is a short list of features considered essential: